Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-\begin{remark} Theorems \ref{thm:approx_us_distribution} and \ref{thm:mb_valid} show that the approximation errors for the analytical method and multiplier bootstrapping decrease polynomially in the cross-sectional size $n$.
-This approximation accuracy is more desirable than the classical UCB constructed with the following critical value based on the Gumbel distribution:

-which leads to the approximation error of a logarithmic rate.
-See CCK14a and LOW17 for further discussion. \end{remark}
+\begin{remark} Theorems \ref{thm:approx_us_distribution} and \ref{thm:mb_valid} show that the approximation errors for the analytical method and weighted bootstrapping decrease polynomially in the cross-sectional size $n$.
+This approximation accuracy is more desirable than the classical uniform confidence band constructed with the following critical value based on the Gumbel distribution: $\check c(1 - \alpha) \coloneqq a_n -a_n^{-1}\log\{ \log[(1 - \alpha)^{-1/2}] \} $, where the definition of $a_n$ is the same as in \eqref{eq:lambda}.
+This critical value leads to the uniform confidence band with the approximation error of a logarithmic rate.
+See \cite{chernozhukov2014anti} and \cite{lee2017doubly} for further discussion. \end{remark}